top of page

 Making OT fun: Using Music and Movement.

 Occupational therapy is a profession known for its unique practice of integrating arts and science to facilitate one’s participation in their meaningful occupations to promote health and well-being.
 Music and movement is one form of creative art modality that is being explored by OTs (OT) in varied clinical settings.
 And, developmental and physiological underpinning on the relationship between music and movement suggests that music and movement activities hold potential in facilitating fluid and rhythmic coordination in children.
-As such, the occupational therapist in this Centre, explored the use of music and movement to address motor skill coordination of children as well as making OT sessions fun for all children.

 "Without art, occupational therapy would become the application of scientific knowledge in a sterile vacuum” (Mosey 1981)